xtinzi/Automation-Framework/README.md

 ### Running The tests

-##Using Maven
+## Using Maven
-#clone the project

-Open a command window and run:
+Open a command window and:

+# Clone the project

+# Change to directory with jar file
+    cd New_Project\target

-#create jar file
+# Create jar file
     mvn clean package -DskipTests

-#change to directory with jar file
+# Change to directory with jar file
     cd New_Project\target

-#run the jar file
-java ......
+# Run the Jar File
+    Java ....

-Opened generated_folder and check report for results.
+# Open generated_folder and check report for results.

-##On intelliJ
+## On intelliJ

 ### Technology used
     Java 1.8